IanConery/looseCode/STYLE-GUIDE.md

     var cat,
         dog

+    // bad, DO NOT do this either
-    // you better have a good reason to do this: var eel, fly;
+    var eel, fly;
     ```